tytydraco/yessleep/out/Nowhere_House_Down_The_Lane.md

 Reaching for the door, I remembered what Mr. Jones said but opened it anyway.

-Instead of a room though, I was now, facing a very long hallway.
+Instead of a room though, I was now, facing a very, very long hallway.

 When leaving through the door I came in from though, I found myself inside a windowless room.